dretoba91/dretoba91/README.md

 - 👋 Hi, I’m Dare Oloruntoba
 - 👀 I’m interested in getting better at coding every single day [PHP, JavaScript, SQL].
 -     I'm a Javascript developer, React developer and Mobile developer(Flutter)
-- 🌱 I’m currently learning JavaScript(Libraries).
+- 🌱 I’m continiously learning JavaScript(Libraries), Dart(Libraries) and Flutter.
 - 💞️ I’m looking to collaborate on any interesting [open source] project to show my ablity to solve problems and also to learn and get better.
 - 📫 How to reach me d.toba91@gmail.com, https://www.linkedin.com/in/dare-oloruntoba-54a909210/